UniStuttgart-VISUS/Visus.LdapAuthentication/README.md

 [Visus.DirectoryAuthentication](Visus.DirectoryAuthentication) and [Visus.LdapAuthentication](Visus.LdapAuthentication) can mostly be used interchangeably with a few exceptions:
 1. The `ILdapOptions.Timeout` property is a `System.TimeSpan` rather than a number representing milliseconds.
 When configuring from JSON, use a string in the format "hh:mm:ss".
 1. `ILdapOptions.RootCaThumbprint` is not supported.
-You can only check for a specific `ILdapOptions.ServerThumbprint`.
+You can, however, check the immediate issuer of the server's certificate using `ILdapOptions.ServerCertificateIssuer`.
 1. TODO: Bind using Windows credentials.